 A brief history of the Christian Church / Church of Christ in Japan

-Condensed from missionary Mark Maxey’s article in JAPAN MISSIONS, 100th Anniversary edition (1984)
+Contents up to 1984 are condensed from missionary Mark Maxey’s article in JAPAN MISSIONS, 100th Anniversary edition (1984).

 Any history written about our people in Japan must take into account all three strains of the Restoration Movement: Disciples of Christ/Christian Church, the Non-instrumental (or a cappella) church of Christ, and our Christian Church/Church of Christ.
 All three are intertwined and interdependent, especially in the foundational years.